pjuda/ada-project/README.md

 Note that There are also sets with filtered duplicates (e.g. for the same products but on different media like DVD/VHS) and csv file with ratings only.

-Preliminary test were performed to determine data's statistic repartition (e.g. item's repartition per category, reviews' number across time).
+Preliminary test were performed to determine data's statistic repartition (e.g. item's repartition per category, reviews' number across time) and data's content to ensure that the provided dataset can answer our research questions.
-We will then used a subset of the original dataset and focus on a particular category to determine review's reliability.
+We will then used more specifically a subset of the original dataset and focus on particular categories to determine review's reliability.

+Data exploration and feasability tests were performed in the notebook `amazon-reviews.ipynb`.

 # A list of internal milestones up until project milestone 3